sleepyfox/itty-bitty-test/README.md

 * Isn't written in idiomatic Lisp (any of them)
 * Goes against any of the design principles as stated at the top of this page

-As I said above, you probably don't want to do this...
+As I said above, you probably don't want to do this... but if you decide to anyway, build the JS from `./src` to `./lib` with:

+    npm run build

+and run the tests against the now built JS with:

+    npm test

+Bon appetite!